Insider's Guide to Rio de Janeiro Downtown

 Where to Eat in Rio de Janeiro Downtown

 In the heart of Rio de Janeiro Downtown, food lovers will discover a wide array of dining options that showcase the city’s diverse culinary scene.
-One must-visit establishment is Colombo, a historic café and bakery that has delighted locals and visitors alike for over a century.
+One must-visit establishment is Confeitaria Colombo, a historic café and bakery that has delighted locals and visitors alike for over a century.
 Indulge in their delectable pastries and traditional Brazilian dishes while immersing yourself in the rich history and elegant atmosphere.

 Markets